smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/Postgres/docs/BUILD.md

 ##### 2.3.2.4.3 Proxy User Setup (ident.conf)

+You **MUST** read the Postgres manuls before editing this file.

-One line per per system user and map in the order:
+One line per per system user and map, fields separated by TAB in the order:

 * MAPNAME: map name in hba.conf (not all authentication types can proxy - e.g. md5 cannot!)
 * SYSTEM-USERNAME: account name to proxy for